What makes a successful financial plan? Is there a foolproof formula?

 Not knowing your goals

 Comprehension of your assets and the amount of money you’ll need in retirement is essential to any successful retirement plan.
-There’s a fantastic tool to help you work out how much you’ll need to fund your ideal retirement.
+Find a tool to help you work out how much you’ll need to fund your ideal retirement.
 Use it, then begin to plan for it.

 Not planning for the unknown